shashankvivek/e-food-server/Readme.md

       - Delete items from the cart.
       - Apply coupons. ( option available during checkout time only )
 8. A test payment gateway has been provided to complete the journey. ( **https://razorpay.com/**)
 9. Architecture diagram can be found at `./resources/e-food.drawio` and can be opened using http://draw.io/
+10. Order Management, Inventory management & User address has not been implemented yet.

 Cmd to generate new changes of swagger :